quynquyn/lessons/_lessons/class1/lesson12.md

 ## 1. Where
-{% include player.html identifier="lesson-vocabulary" lesson="C1L01" file="C1L12-Vocabulary.mp3" %}
+{% include player.html identifier="lesson-ex1" lesson="C1L01" file="C1L12-Explanation1.mp3" %}

 1. - **Where is the restroom?**
 - **The restroom is upstairs**